janymuong/alx-system_engineering-devops/0x14-mysql/README.md

 > Info on More Lines Below:
 >> You add the MySQL 5.7 repository to the list of repositories that Ubuntu uses to find software.
 This is done by creating a new file called `mysql.list` in the directory `/etc/apt/sources.list.d/`.
 The file contains a line that specifies the URL of the ***MySQL 5.7 repository***.
 You update the list of repositories that Ubuntu uses to find software.
 This is done by running the apt-get update command.
 You check the available versions of MySQL 5.7.
-This is done by running the a`pt-cache policy mysql-server` command.
+This is done by running the `apt-cache policy mysql-server` command.
 Installs MySQL 5.7.

 ```bash